 - Astrophysics Research

-The Astrophysics current missions include three of the Great Observatories originally planned in the 1980’s and launched over the past 24 years.
+The Astrophysics current missions include three of the Great Observatories originally planned in the 1980’s and launched over the past 25 years.
 The current suite of operational Great Observatories include the Hubble Space Telescope, the Chandra X-ray Observatory, and the Spitzer Space Telescope.
 Additionally, the Fermi Gamma-ray Space Telescope explores the high-energy end of the spectrum.
 Innovative Explorer missions, such as the Swift Gamma-ray Explorer and NuSTAR, complement the Astrophysics strategic missions.
-Together these missions account for much of humanity's accumulated knowledge of the heavens.
+SOFIA, an airborne observatory for infrared astronomy, is in its operational phase and the Kepler mission (in the Discovery program) is now actively engaged in K2 extended mission operations.
+All of the missions together account for much of humanity's accumulated knowledge of the heavens.
 Many of these missions have achieved their prime science goals, but continue to produce spectacular results in their extended operations.

-NASA-funded investigators also participate in observations, data analysis and developed instruments for the astrophysics missions of our international partners, including ESA's XMM-Newton, Herschel, and Planck missions, and JAXA’s Suzaku.
+NASA-funded investigators also participate in observations, data analysis and developed instruments for the astrophysics missions of our international partners, including ESA's LISA Pathfinder, XMM-Newton, Herschel, and Planck missions, and JAXA’s Suzaku.

 Since the 2001 decadal survey, the way the universe is viewed has changed dramatically.
 More than 1000 planets have been discovered orbiting distant stars.
 Black holes are now known to be present at the center of most galaxies, including the Milky Way galaxy.
 The age, size and shape of the universe have been mapped based on the primordial radiation left by the big bang.
 And it has been learned that most of the matter in the universe is dark and invisible, and the universe is not only expanding, but accelerating in an unexpected way.

 The Astrophysics roadmap Enduring Quests, Daring Visions was developed by a task force of the Astrophysics Subcommittee (APS) in 2013.
 The Roadmap presents a 30-year vision for astrophysics using the most recent decadal survey as the starting point.